anthonycr/Bonsai/README.md

 - `Completable`: The simplest of the reactive API, this observable only allows three events, `onStart`, `onComplete`, and `onError`.
 - `Single`: A sort of extension of the `Completable`, this observable emits the same three events as well as an `onItem` event that only emits a single item.
-- `Observable`: A more complex extension of the `Completable`, this observable emits the same three events as well as an `onNext` event that can be called multiple times to emit multiple items.
+- `Stream`: A more complex extension of the `Completable`, this observable emits the same three events as well as an `onNext` event that can be called multiple times to emit multiple items.
-- `CompletableAction`, `SingleAction`, `ObservableAction`: Work that you wish to perform when the user subscribes to your observable. `Action.onSubscribe` is called when the user subscribes to the observable.
-The work is run on the Scheduler specified by the `Observable.subscribeOn` method.
+- `CompletableAction`, `SingleAction`, `StreamAction`: Work that you wish to perform when the user subscribes to your observable. `Action.onSubscribe` is called when the user subscribes to the observable.
+The work is run on the Scheduler specified by the `observable.subscribeOn` method.
-- `CompletableSubscriber`, `SingleSubscriber`, `ObservableSubscriber`/`CompletableOnSubscribe`, `SingleOnSubscribe`, `ObservableOnSubscribe`: The consumer of the observable is the Subscriber.
+- `CompletableSubscriber`, `SingleSubscriber`, `StreamSubscriber`/`CompletableOnSubscribe`, `SingleOnSubscribe`, `StreamOnSubscribe`: The consumer of the observable is the Subscriber.
 There are two classes describing this in order to separate communication between the subscriber thread (where the work is done) and the observer thread (where it is emitted).
 Subscriber is used by the subscriber thread to pass events to the OnSubscribe implementation (provided by ths subscriber), which is called on the observe thread.
     - `onStart()`: Always called when the observable starts (called internally)
     - `onNext(T item)`: Called by the observable if it has an item to pass to you
     - `onComplete()`: Should be called by the observable when it is done emitting items, this will release the resources used by the observable/subscription unless they are held elsewhere.
 Not calling this indicates that the observable has more items to emit.